WiktorGrzankowski/Concurrent-Cube/readME.txt

 Method show() prints the current state of the cube.
 Semaphores and atomic variables to synchronize rotations between axes and the show() method.
+Tests written using JUnited are an addition to prove correctness of Cube class.